react-native-simple-router-community/react-native-simple-router/README.md

 As of 0.7.0 the router acts as a relay for events emitted by the navigator, and extends these to the following list:

   - `willFocus`: Emitted when a route will focus.
-Emits the route name as a string.
+Passes {String} route name and {Object} route as args.
   - `didFocus`: Emitted when a route did focus.
-Emits the route name as a string.
+Passes {String} route name and {Object} route as args.
   - `willPop`: Emitted when a route stack will be popped.
 Triggered by `Navigator.pop();`
   - `didPop`: Emitted when a route stack did pop.
 Triggered by `Navigator.pop();`
   - `willPush`: Emitted when a new route will be pushed to the route stack.
 Emits the new route object.
 Triggered by `Navigator.push(route);`